worthingtonse/client-prompts/Ideas In Progress/QMAIL/erd.md

         string PublicAlias "Name of QMail server"
         string PublicDescription "Description of server"
         string FQDN "DNS domain name"
-        double flatFee "The denomination the MailServer charges to recieve an email from a sender if a fee is required" datetime FirstRegistrationDate "The day the record was created" datetime LastUpdateData "The datetime the records information was updated" }
+        double flatFee "The denomination the MailServer charges to recieve an email from a sender" datetime FirstRegistrationDate "The day the record was created" datetime LastUpdateData "The datetime the records information was updated" }

     QMAIL {
-        int QMailID PK, FK "8 byte half GUID" string Sender
+        int QMailID PK, "8 byte half GUID" int SenderID PK "Coin ID, denomination and serial number" datetime ReceivedDate
-        datetime ReceivedDate
-        string SyncKey "Unique key for sync state"
+        int TimeoutMinutes "Minutes until the email will be automatically deleted" string SyncKey "Unique key for sync state"
     }

     FILES {
-        int FileID PK "Unique ID for the attachment" int QMailID PK, FK "8 byte hald GUID" string Path "Path to the file and file name" enum FileType
+        int FileID PK "Unique ID for the attachment" int OwnerID "UserID of the owner"
+        string Path "Path to the file and file name" enum FileType
+        datetime ReceivedDate
-        string SyncKey "Unique key for sync state"
+        int TimeoutMinutes "Minutes until the email will be automatically deleted" string SyncKey "Unique key for sync state"
     }